-Homecoming- is a weeklong celebration of traditional events, fun activities and competitions.
-Traditional Events include a kickoff event, Barry Beauties, Bonfire, Crowning of King &Queen and Golf Cart Parade.
-Competitions between clubs and organizations, Residence Halls, and student organized teams also traditionally took place during the week with such favorites as Boat Races, Powder Puff Football and Window Painting.
-Fashion Show, Formal Dance, and the Festival of Nations are popular large scale events.
+Homecoming - is a weeklong celebration of traditional events, fun activities and competitions.
+Traditional Events include the Fashion Show, Barry Beauties, and Golf Cart Parade.
+Competitions between clubs and organizations, residence halls, and student organized teams also take place during the week with such favorites as Bucky Bird Watch, Residential Life Battle of the Halls, Powder Puff Football and Popular Boat Races

 Commencement - takes place in May, and December of each academic year.

 New Student Investiture - is the official welcoming ceremony for new students to Barry University.
-Held during the fall orientation, the New Student Investiture is an inter-faith ceremony which highlights the religious dimension of Barry University and commemorates the opening chapter of college life at Barry for the entering class.
+Held during the fall orientation, this is an inter-faith ceremony which highlights the religious dimension of Barry and celebrates the opening chapter of college life at Barry for the entering class.
 New students and their families are the honored guests at this ceremony.

-Rose and Candle Ceremony - is one of the oldest traditional student activities at commencement.
-The ceremony attempts to symbolize in word and song the deep bonds of friendships that have developed between seniors and underclassmen.
-Seniors give a candle, symbol of knowledge and wisdom, to an underclassman of their choice and receive, in return, a red rose, symbol of love and friendship.
+Rose and Candle Ceremony - is one of the oldest traditional student ceremonies and is part of Commencement activities.
+The ceremony symbolizes, in word and song, the deep bonds of friendships developed between seniors and underclassmen.
+Seniors give a candle, symbol of knowledge and wisdom, to an underclassman and receive, in return, a red rose, symbol of love and friendship.